fjordski/Chuck-Norris-API/README.md

 # Chuck-Norris-API
-//part of a weekly API practice series for myself.
+//part of a weekly API brain warmup series.

 Combines Chuck Norris and Flickr APIs for random Chuck Norris Glory.